This article contains information about:

 - Contact the lender you applied with to find out more information about your application.

-- Improve your score by following our before you apply again.
+- Improve your score by following our 10 simple steps before you apply again.

 Will my score be affected?